satra/NiPyPe-Paper/nipype_paper.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A uniform interface for a wide range of processing methods not only
-helps to create new pipelines but also allows to compare algorithms
+helps to create new pipelines but also allows a comparison of algorithms
 designed to deal with the same problem.
 Development of a new method when
 there are others already available should be driven by clear
 improvement.
 This can only be measured by comparison on real or
 simulated data.
-Unfortunately a thorough comparison is usually time
+Unfortunately, a thorough comparison is usually
-consuming, because of the need to deal with technicalities of different
+time-consuming, because of the need to deal with technicalities of
-software packages.
-NiPyPe helps with this by standardizing the access to
+different software packages.
+NiPyPe helps with this by standardizing the
-the software.
-Additionally thanks to the iterables mechanism user can
+access to the software.
+Additionally, thanks to
+\ :sup:``[n] <#cmnt14>`_`\ the iterables mechanism, users can easily
-easily extend the comparison into many more dimensions testing different
+extend the comparison into many more dimensions in order to test
-values of parameters.
+different values of parameters.

 Comparison between methods can be done locally - by looking at their
 direct outputs or in the context of particular application.
 In the later